daniel632/decisions/README.md

 - Make resources more important.
 They don't really do anything besides allow the player to transition between events (and even that is broken - read below bug)
 - Implement randomness for action outcomes
-- Green / red resource highlight during outcome screens to indicate resource increase / decrease
+- Green / red resource highlight during outcome screens to make resource increase / decrease clearer
 - Audio!
 - Esc / Menu functionality